-We will use guardianship when something needs to be done but documents are insufficient to accomplish the goal, or we are concerned that the person making decisions on behalf of the elder is not doing so in their best interest.
+We will use guardianship when something needs to be done but documents are insufficient to accomplish the goal, or we are concerned that the person making decisions on behalf of the elder is not doing so in the elder or incapacitated person's best interest.
 Herein, lays the only advantage to a guardianship proceeding - that being court oversight.

 When court gets petition for guardianship, it appoints a committee who writes a report, suggesting degree of capacity of the AIP (alleged incapacitated person) with suggestions.
 Court will appoint an attorney (not me, this elder law firm only represents the petitioner seeking guardianship).
 That attorneys job is to make sure that everything is legit.
 If uncontested, the guardianship process takes a short period of time.

-The Mini Mental State Exam (MMSE) is a test used by the guardianship committee mental health professionals to determine the AIP's level of capacity, whether they are alert and oriented.
+The Mini Mental State Exam (MMSE) is one test of capacity used by the guardianship committee mental health professionals to determine the AIP's level of capacity and whether they are alert and oriented.

-If a person is obviously completely and totally incapacitated when their family comes seeking medicaid-planning services, and the proper incapacity planning documents were not previously executed while the elder had capacity, the Guardianship process will be a necessary evil.
+If a person is obviously completely and totally incapacitated when their family comes seeking medicaid-planning services, and the proper incapacity planning documents were not previously executed, the Florida Guardianship process will be a necessary evil.
 As discussed above, if the elder is really concerned about their designated agents misappropriating their funds and available resources, sometimes a voluntary guardianship is instituted to have the value of court oversight.